Why This Site is Different?

 Celtic Knotwork Designs' Promise to You

 I'm in the process of building CelticKnotworkDesigns.com website.
 I'll start out with simple clip art and expand the selection to include other options (different color backgrounds, colored strands, borders, etc.).
-I'll also include other Celtic knotwork artwork products and information (jewelry, cross-stitch, embroidery, books, etc.).
+I'll also include other Celtic knotwork artwork information (jewelry, cross-stitch, embroidery, etching, etc.).

 I promise that I'll continually add images and information to this site until I've listed my entire collection.
 My collection of Celtic knotwork designs is quite extensive and continually growing.
 I've been drawing and producing items with Celtic knotworks since 1988.